 There is no prize for coming first.
 Everybody who competes wins.
 Everybody improves their physical, emotional and social health.

 Dogs are common.
 Some people run or walk with their dog.
 Both dog and owner win.
-Other people push a pusher around the course complete with baby.
+Other people push a pusher around the course replete with baby.
 More winners.

 The history of Parkruns is that they began in London in 2004.
 They have spread throughout England and around the world.
 The first Parkrun in Australia was on the Gold Coast in 2011.